Motorcycles Shuts Off While Riding? 6 Known Issues (Explained)

 This should only happen when you’re going at slow speeds with low RPMS.

 While the bike is running, the battery is being recharged by the stator.
-The regulator rectifier is also acting as a safeguard against the alternator to make sure it doesn’t send out too much power.
+The regulator rectifier also acts as a safeguard against the alternator to make sure it doesn’t send out too much power.

 Since all three components work in tandem, if they are not getting all the voltage they need, they will fail and potentially kill the bike.